We Ski & Snowboard: Gameplay

+Release

+The game was announced by Namco Bandai Games in October 2008 for a March 2009 release.
+The game was distributed in Europe and Australia by Atari, unlike the first entry which was handled by Nintendo.

 Reception

 The game received "average" reviews according to the review aggregation website Metacritic.
 In Japan, Famitsu gave it a score of two nines and two eights for a total of 34 out of 40.

 Namco Bandai reported that the game sold a combined 270,000 copies in North America and Europe as of June 30, 2009.

 The game was later released under Nintendo’s "Everyone’s Recommendation Selection" of budget titles in Japan.